joansalasoler/vpype-gscrib/README.md

 plunge_speed = "50mm"        # Very gentle pen lowering
 ```

+See the [config-template.toml](config-template.toml) file for a
+complete configuration example.

 ## Documentation

 The complete plug-in documentation is available directly in the CLI help: